 Since there is so much flavor from the burger and the crab, I kept the rest of the toppings simple.
 An easy lemon remoulade, some arugula, tomato and throw it all on a brioche bun.
 Feel free to use whatever toppings you like, just don't skip that remoulade!

 About the burgers, I like to use ground chuck and cook them in a cast iron pan.
-It’s my favorite way to get juicy, flavorful burgers with a good sear on them.
-Heat the cast iron pan while you’re shaping the patties and dredging the crabs so the pan will be good and hot to get that sear.
+It's my favorite way to get juicy, flavorful burgers with a good sear on them.
+Heat the cast iron skillet while you're shaping the patties and dredging the crabs so the pan will be good and hot to get that sear.
 When shaping the patties, try to work the meat as little as possible.
 Overworked meat will result in tough burgers and nobody wants that!
 Season the patties with salt and pepper just before cooking.
 I throw a knob of butter in the pan just before putting the patties in and then cook them for about 3 minutes on each side.
-Don’t press them!
+Don't press them!

 If you guys trust me, try this burger!
 After eating one of these, you will not be crabby!
 Sorry, had to.

 You might also like

 - 2 Tablespoons butter